Boilerplate Disclaimer: Disney owns everything Kim Possible. Any and all trademarks belong to their respective owners.

 NoDrogs created Kasy and Sheki whose origin I altered - as you'll see if you read this.

-Lyrics to The Year of the Cat by Al Stewart & Peter Wood.
+[Lyrics to stanza one of The Year of the Cat by Al Stewart & Peter Wood. originally appeared here]

 The Persistence of Memory

 Shego's head hurt, badly.
 When she finally opened her eyes her presence in a hospital room did not seem surprising to her, although she could not remember what she might have done to end up here.
 The red-haired doctor seemed vaguely familiar and Shego tried to think of who she might be.
 Thinking hurt.
 Everything in her head hurt, but the green woman fought the pain and tried to think of why the woman looked familiar.
 She finally focused on the woman's name tag, and was startled to read, "Anne Possible."

 "Sharon!
 I'm so glad you're awake!"

 "Sharon?
 How does she know my name is Sharon?"

 "You really need to leave the hero work to Kim," Anne laughed.
 "Although at the moment you're very popular."